rackerlabs/technical-blog/_posts/2018-12-31-aws-application-load-balancer-authentication-with-saml-idp.md

 ![Custom domain not valid]({% asset_path 2018-12-31-aws-application-load-balancer-authentication-with-saml-idp/custom-domain-not-valid.png %})

- If you're working on setting up authentication prior to beginning work on the application itself, you can work around this limitation by creating an **A** record in your DNS configuration for the parent domain name that points to a valid IP address that won't actually lead anywhere (e.g. `0.0.0.0`).
+ If you're working on setting up authentication prior to beginning work on the application itself, you can work around this limitation by creating an **A** record in your DNS configuration for the parent domain name that points to a valid IP address that won't actually lead anywhere (such as `0.0.0.0`).

  Otherwise, you can expect to see the following when you click **Save changes**: